KaiLabs/Young-Money/README.md

 ruby 2.4.1
 ```

-To install rails, run:
+To install rails,
 ```
 gem install rails
 ```

-To check your version of Rails, run:
+To check your version of Rails,
 ```
 rails -v
 ```